Property Tax Foreclosure Solutions

 If Your Property Has Already Sold at Auction

 If the property has already sold at auction and you're within the redemption period, you can exercise your redemption rights and buy the property back.
 If you don’t have the funds to redeem it, and your home is worth more than it sold for, we can still help.
 We work with investors who purchase redemption rights.
 While you won’t keep the home, this option can help you walk away with more money.
-Properties sold at auction sell for well under their value, due to investors having to hold the property and wait out the redemption period before they can rent or sell it.

 If the property is sold at auction for more than what you owed, you are entitled to the surplus funds (also called overage funds).
 To claim that money, contact your county treasurer’s office directly.